apache/pulsar/site/docs/1.18/getting-started/LocalCluster.md

 next: ../ConceptsAndArchitecture
 ---

-For the purposes of local development and testing, you can run a {% popover standalone %} Pulsar {% popover broker %} on your own machine.
+For the purposes of local development and testing, you can run Pulsar in {% popover standalone %} mode on your own machine.

+Standalone mode includes a Pulsar {% popover broker %} as well as the necessary {% popover ZooKeeper %} and {% popover BookKeeper %} components running inside of a single Java Virtual Machine (JVM) process.

 {% include admonition.html type="info" title='Pulsar in production?' content="
 If you're looking to run a full production Pulsar installation, see the [Deploying a Pulsar instance](../../deployment/ClusterSetup) guide." %}